Interested in becoming an International Programs Student Ambassador?

 The International Programs Student Ambassadors is a group of study abroad participants who assist the Heavener International Programs staff in the promotion of the School’s study abroad and exchange programs.
 The Student Ambassador program provides students with the opportunity to enhance individual skills in interpersonal communication, public relations, advertising, public speaking, and writing.
 Members are also encouraged through various activities to continue developing their intercultural awareness and personal growth which began when during their time abroad.

 The application for the IPSA program is due along with a resume the first week of each semester.
-After the initial review of applications, a selection of candidates will be invited to participate in a group interview.
+After the initial review of applications, a selection of candidates will be invited to participate in an interview.
 Consider joining this exciting and vital student group and continue your international affiliations after returning to campus.

 - Obtain training in study abroad advising and the work of Heavener International Programs